 How critical is an education in the Forex space?

-FX is simpler than other markets, but there is still a lot to learn.
+Forex is simpler than other markets, but there is still a lot to learn.
 You can’t just wing it and expect good things to happen, especially long term.

 Do you have any tips for people starting out now?

-Are there any geographies that are more actively trading forex than others?
+Are there any geographies that are more actively trading Forex than others?

 Definitely.
 In the English-speaking world, the US and UK are huge of course, but places like Nigeria and South Africa are absolutely nuts about Forex trading too.
 The next tier down would be places like Canada, Australia, Singapore, the Philippines, and Germany.
 In the non-English speaking nations, to my knowledge at least, Brazil and Japan are active.
 On the other end, Scandinavian countries are way less active than I thought they would be.

 What are the top things to watch out for in this space right now?